Carrier system

-A carrier system is a telecommunications system that transmits information, such as the voice signals of a telephone call and the video signals of television, by modulation of one or multiple carrier signals above the principal voice frequency or data rate.
+A carrier system is a transmission system that transmits information, such as the voice signals of a telephone call and the video signals of television, by modulation of one or multiple carrier signals above the principal voice frequency or data rate.

 Carrier systems typically transmit multiple channels of communication simultaneously over the shared medium using various forms of multiplexing.
 Prominent multiplexing methods of the carrier signal are time-division multiplexing (TDM) and frequency-division multiplexing (FDM).
 A cable television system is an example of frequency-division multiplexing.
 Many television programs are carried simultaneously on the same coaxial cable by sending each at a different frequency.
 Multiple layers of multiplexing may ultimately be performed upon a given input signal.
 For example, in the public switched telephone network, many telephone calls are sent over shared trunk lines by time-division multiplexing.
 For long-distance calls several of these channels may be sent over a communications satellite link by frequency-division multiplexing.
 At a given receiving node, specific channels may be demultiplexed individually.